regen-network/regen-ledger/docs/tutorials/data-cli.md

 ### Create a KeyPair

-For sending transactions on the blockchain, you will need a keypair.
+For sending transactions to the blockchain, you will need a keypair.
 Regen Ledger keys can be managed with the `regen keys` subcommand.
 A new key pair can be generated using:

 ```sh
 KEY_NAME=my_key # Or choose your own key name.